abess-team/skscope/docs/source/userguide/index.rst

   The project is still in development now, take notice of the environment requirements and carefully install it.

 .. toctree::
-  :caption: What is scope ?
+  :caption: What is skscope ?

   whatscope